 “Yes, yes.
 Good.”

-As she walked to her car, she replayed the butler’s words and actions in her head.
+Walking to her car, she replayed the butler’s words and actions in her head.
 His timeline checked out.
 His original reticence was followed by a more cooperative stance.
 For the moment, she’d treat him as a POI.
 If she was wrong, she’d wear it.
 That was the job.
 You made snap decisions and you lived with them.

 According to Zupan, no one had driven onto the property, but the perps could have travelled by foot.
 The Bruce Trail bordered the eastern edge of the Novak estate.
 Beyond that was Colpoys Bay, so the perps could have come and gone by boat.
 In any case, almost half-an-hour had passed since Zupan’s call-in.
 The killer or killers were likely gone.

 As Naslund grabbed her crime scene bag, PC Sandhu arrived in a cruiser.
-Naslund waved him over and called Chandler out, then pulled up Google Earth on her phone.
+She waved him over and called Chandler out, then pulled up Google Earth on her phone.
 The Novak property was 14.2 acres.
 Using Street View, she showed the constables the acreage.
 “There’s a front gate,” she began, “and two side access roads with closed barricades.”
 She couldn’t tell if they were locked.
 “Officer Sandhu, guard the front gate.
 Don’t let anyone through without signing in or out.”

 “Officer Chandler, check the two sideroads.
 Find out if the barricades are locked.
 Look for fresh tire prints, anything suspicious.”
 She considered another tradeoff.
 If she set Chandler loose to hunt for perps, he might trample a lot of evidence.
 No PC hunt this time, she decided.
 She’d leave the grounds to the whitecoats, the forensic experts.